-There will be no regular intake of PhD researchers in 2024.
-We also don't have any scheduled plans for postdoc positions.
+There will be no regular intake of PhD researchers in 2026.
+Currently there are no open Postdoc positions available.

 To apply to our Graduate School, you will need to have completed a master’s programme (or an equivalent, such as “Magister”), which included writing a master thesis.
 If you have submitted your thesis but you have not received your certificate by the time of your application, please let us know in your letter of application.

 Our curriculum is bilingual: English and German.
 Your language skills should therefore be good enough to take part in academic discussions in both languages.
 Language courses are offered by the university, should you wish to improve your language skills during the doctoral programme.
 Additionally, you should have a working knowledge of the languages you will need for your PhD research.